tamagoz/weave/site/operational-guide/scenarios.md

 did not come back up then host-A and host-C would not connect to each other.)

+### Stopping a Peer

+A peer can be stopped temporarily, leaving its persisted data intact:

+    weave stop

 ### Removing a Peer

 On peer to be removed:

     weave reset

-> Author's Note: releases address space and removes the containers +
-> persistence so that they won't restart on a reboot

-On each remaining peer:
+Then optionally on each remaining peer:

     weave forget <removed peer>

-> Author's Note: stops reconnection attempts and prevents further
-> connection attempts after restart
+This step is not mandatory, but it will eliminate log noise and spurious network traffic by stopping reconnection attempts and preventing further connection attempts after restart.

 ## Uniform Fixed Cluster